 - Supporting your Client with activities, interests or hobbies they enjoy

 What skills or experience do I need?

 Care experience and skills

-It is always helpful if you have formal experience working as a Carer, even if this is from other healthcare settings for example, in a care home, as a healthcare support worker in a hospital or healthcare facility, or as a domiciliary carer doing home visits.
+It is always helpful if you have formal experience working as a Carer, even if this is from other healthcare settings for example, in a care home, as a healthcare support worker in a hospital or in a healthcare facility.

 We would also like to hear from you if you have experience of caring for a loved one or family member.

 Having experience however is not always essential, so long as you as a person are the right fit for the role.

 Are you the right fit for the role?

 - A genuine desire to help others and make a difference to their lives?

 - You treat people with respect & dignity and respect other people’s decisions, choices and lifestyles?